Cross sections for coherent elastic and inelastic neutrino-nucleus scattering: Formalism

 such that the form factor becomes 1 in the static limit.
 Note that in writing down the functional dependence we can make use of the non--relativistic approximation $Q \approx |\vec{q}|$, valid in the energy regime considered.

 We employ a microscopic many--body nuclear theory model where the nuclear ground state is described in a Hartree--Fock (HF) approach with a Skyrme (SkE2) nuclear potential, which we will refer to as HF--SkE2.
 We solve the HF equations to obtain single--nucleon wave functions for the bound nucleons in the nuclear ground state.
 We evaluate proton ($\rho_{p}(r)$) and neutron ($\rho_{n}(r)$) density distributions from those wave functions.
-The proton and neutron densities are utilized to calculate charge ($F_{ch}(Q^2)$) and weak ($F_W(Q^2)$) nuclear form factors.
-This approach involves realistic nuclear structure calculations of proton and neutron density distributions making it more reliable compared to the phenomenological approaches that rely on the approximation $\rho_{n}(r) \approx \rho_{p}(r)$, utilizing empirical values of $\rho_{p}(r)$ extracted from electron scattering experiments.
-Our approach has been developed and tested against several electron- and neutrino-nucleus scattering scenarios~\cite{Ryckebusch:1988, Ryckebusch:1989, Jachowicz:1999, Jachowicz:2002, Jachowicz:2002_2, Jachowicz:2004, Jachowicz:2006, Pandey:2014, Pandey:2015, Pandey:2016, VanDessel:2018, VanDessel:2019, Nikolakopoulos:2019, VanDessel:2019_2}.
-The effects of long-range correlations included through a continuum Random Phase Approximation (CRPA) approach, described in aforementioned references, are found to be very small in evaluating ground state densities of nuclei~\cite{Tohyama:2014} and are therefore not included in this work.
+The proton density is utilized to calculate charge form factor (which can also be referred to as electromagnetic form factor), $F_{ch}(Q^2)$, while both proton and neutron densities are utilized to compute weak, $F_W(Q^2)$, nuclear form factor, as shown in Eq.~(\ref{Eq:cevnsformfactor2}).
+This approach involves more realistic nuclear structure calculations of proton and neutron density distributions making it more reliable compared to the phenomenological approaches that rely on the approximation $\rho_{n}(r) \approx \rho_{p}(r)$, utilizing empirical values of $\rho_{p}(r)$ extracted from electron scattering experiments.